davidjbradshaw/iframe-resizer/README.md

 This package needs loading into the iframe, where it will quietly wait for a message from the parent page before initialising.
 It is designed to be a good guest on someone else site.

-These two packages can be installed from NPM, or [downloaded](https://github.com/davidjbradshaw/iframe-resizer/raw/master/iframe-resizer.zip) as a zip file.

 ## Frameworks and Libraries